bcbrown/bookreviews/2017/README.md

 The Iliad covers the siege of Troy, and comes before the Odyssey.
 Amazingly bloody, but very well written and translated.
 When I first began reading, I wondered why I had read the Odyssey in high school, but not the Iliad.
-Pretty quickly, the sheer quantity of blood, gore and death made the answer obvious.
+Pretty quickly, the sheer quantity of blood, gore, and death made the answer obvious.

 ### Ludwig Wittgenstein: The Duty of Genius
 Gave a great view into the man behind the philosophy.
 I first read Tractatus, then this, and will next attempt Philosophical Investigations.
-I think that's a great way to order these, although Tractatus may be skippable.
+That seems like a great way to order these.

 ### Technical Leadership, Gerald Weinberg
 A seminar in a book, the questions at the end of each chapter are almost